mccanne/sharkfest/README.md

     * instead of being constrained by fixed set of schemas

 And what if _the policy_ were enforced externally by the _type system_?

-From James:
-> With Zed, data need not conform to any policy before it gets saved to disk.
-Then later a policy can deem certain types of data valid based on its shape.

 Before we can explain how this will work, let's give a quick tour of the Zed data model.